 If the Compiler encounters a qualified COPY filename, then it only looks for the file in the directory specified in the COPY filename.
 If it encounters a simple COPY filename, then it looks for the file in the following directories in the sequence:

-The references to .cbl in Table 5.1 of examples assume the UNIX default values for COPYEXT and that the main source file is in the current directory.
+The references to .cbl in table 5.1 of examples assume the UNIX default values for COPYEXT and that the main source file is in the current directory.

 The COBCPY environment variable directs the Compiler to look in additional directories for simple COPY filenames if they cannot be located in the given or default library.
-COBCPY has no effect for qualified COPY filenames.
+COBCPY has no affect for qualified COPY filenames.

 COBCPY has the format:

-where pathname is a directory that the Compiler and Animator are to search when looking for copyfiles.
+where path-name is a directory that the Compiler and Animator are to search when looking for copyfiles.